-In this text, the randomness of a M-tuple of nonnegative real numbers (which should be thought as singular values of some $M\times N$ random matrices) is characterized by a multivariate symmetric function, known as type BC Bessel function in special functions literature.
-It is also a special case of the symmetric Dunkl kernel, that generalizes the usual Fourier kernel to nontrivial root multiplicities, see \cite{A} for a review.
-Motivated by the asymptotic behavior in high temperature regime, we apply and further develop a philosophy, that the limit of partial derivatives of logarithm of our characteristic function at 0 give a collection of cumulants, and the existence of such cumulants is equivalent to the existence of limiting moments, which implies that the empirical measure of the random M-tuples satisfy a Law of Large Numbers.
-These new q-$\gamma$ cumulants are designed to linearize the rectangular addition in the regime $M\theta\rightarrow \gamma, N\theta\rightarrow q\gamma$, while the operation itself in this limit regime is called q-$\gamma$ convolution.
-Similar to classical and free cumulants, they have nice combinatorial relation with moments.
-Finally, we point out that there's a surprising identification of q-$\gamma$ theory with the rectangular finite free probability theory, which was developed in \cite{MSS},\cite{GrM},\cite{Gri} while studying finite rectangular matrix additions.
+In this paper, the randomness of an $N$-tuple of nonnegative real numbers (to be thought of as the singular values of some $N\times M$ random matrices) is encoded by a multivariate symmetric function, known in the special functions literature as the type BC Bessel function.
+It is also a special case of the symmetric Dunkl kernel, which generalizes the usual Fourier kernel to nontrivial root multiplicities; see~\cite{A} for a review.
+Motivated by the asymptotic behavior in the high-temperature regime, we adopt and further develop the philosophy that the limits of the partial derivatives at $0$ of the logarithm of our characteristic function yield a collection of cumulants, and that the existence of such cumulants is equivalent to the existence of limiting moments.
+This, in turn, implies that the empirical measures of the random singular values satisfy a~law of large numbers.
+These new $q$-$\gamma$ cumulants are designed to linearize rectangular addition in the regime $N\beta/2\to \gamma$, $M\beta/2\to q\gamma$, and the corresponding limiting operation is called $q$-$\gamma$ convolution.
+Similar to classical and free cumulants, they enjoy pleasant combinatorial relations with moments.
+Finally, we point out a surprising identification of $q$-$\gamma$ theory with rectangular finite free probability, which was developed in~\cite{Gri, GrM,MSS} in the study of finite rectangular matrix additions.